sbalatbat/cse15l-lab-reports/Lab_Report_1.md

-# Week 1 Lab Report
+# Lab Report 1: Week 1

 ## How to Log Into a Course-Specific Account on `ieng6`
 This tutorial is done on Windows so there may be minor differences, such as keyboard shortcuts and visuals.